aadilmallick/blog/src/posts/guides/ultimate-productivity-guide.md

 **Visual reminder**

 When doing work, write on a sticky note what task your are doing and make it visible throughout the work session.

+**Move the needle**

+You need to do the minimum amount of stuff everyday to move the needle for a certain topic.
+Moving the needle makes you feel as if you are actually making progress instead of stagnating.
+That's the feeling we want to chase - the feeling that our actions actually matter.

+Want to get better at running?
+Running 25 yards does nothing, but running half a mile sure moves the needle.

+Want to get better at a language?
+One duolingo lesson does nothing.
+30 minutes a day moves the needle.

 **What would your future self want?**